 The world faces an existential threat owing to the outbreak of the COVID-19 pandemic that has now shut down major economies and caused significant global disruption.
 The World Health Organization estimates that about 44 million people could get infected by the Virus in the continent, and a projected 200 thousand deaths.
 A recent survey by the African Union shows that about 20 million jobs are at risk in the continent, as economies are fast shrinking in response to COVID-19-induced disruptions.
 In this exclusive interview with African Leadership Magazine, Dr Lawrence Evans, Senior Technical Director, USP’s Global Public Health team, talks about the impact of the pandemic on the continent’s public system; the agency’s time-tested guide for a response during an outbreak like COVID-19; the dangers of substandard medicine as the continent battles the pandemic, among other issues.
 Excerpt.

-According to data by the United Nations Economic Commission for Africa, UNECA, under the worst-case scenario, with no interventions against COVID-19, Africa could see 3.3 million deaths and 1.2 billion infections, due mainly in part to the continent’s fragile health systems.
-What can be done to limit the projected disruptions?
+According to data by the United Nations Economic Commission for Africa, UNECA, under the worst-case scenario, with no interventions against COVID-19, Africa could see 3.3 million deaths and 1.2 billion infections, due largely in part to the continent’s fragile health systems.
+What in your view can be done to limit the projected disruptions?

-COVID-19 is bringing to light vulnerabilities across African health systems.
-There will be many aspects of this pandemic crisis.
-One of the most critical disruptions the COVID-19 pandemic is causing is to the supply of quality essential medicines.
-We see shortages of some medical products needed for the COVID-19 response as well as shortages of those for non-COVID-19 related treatments.
-As a result, it’s leaving a vacuum for poor-quality drugs to enter, and there’s been an uptick in falsified medicines available by criminals looking to profit from fear.
-These issues could compromise efforts against both COVID-19 and other diseases.
+COVID-19 is bringing to light additional vulnerabilities across African health systems that can disrupt an already fragile system.
+One of the most critical disruptions the COVID-19 pandemic is causing is to the supply of quality essential medical products.
+We are seeing shortages of some medical products needed for the COVID-19 response as well as shortages of those for non-COVID-19 related treatments.
+As a result, it’s leaving a vacuum for poor-quality medical products to enter, and is the reason for the uptick in falsified medical products which may compromise efforts against both COVID-19 and other diseases.

 This pandemic requires us to go beyond business as usual.
-Based on decades of experience, USP has offered guidance to regulatory authorities about how to respond to medical product shortages and protect patients from poor-quality medical products during the crisis.
+Based on decades of experience, USP has offered guidance to regulatory authorities on how to respond to medical product shortages and protect patients from poor-quality medical products during the crisis.
 Regulators must take steps to stem the proliferation of substandard and falsified medical products during this pandemic, which is particularly challenging given travel restrictions.
 Our guidance recommends strategies to remotely monitor product quality using various types of information including patient reporting and product serialization.

-Local manufacturers must be part of the solution.
+Local manufacturers must also be part of the solution.
 The guidance includes ways that governments can help incentivize the production of quality-assured medical products locally.
-In many countries in Africa, local pharmaceutical manufacturers are ripe for scaling up their production capacity rapidly.
+In some African countries, local pharmaceutical manufacturers are ripe to rapidly scale up their production capacity to support COVID-19 efforts.

-USP is also continuing to provide quality standards for medical products, which are disseminated to over 150 countries, and we are also supporting vaccine developers and manufacturers of COVID-19 therapies during this crisis.
+USP is also continuing to provide quality standards for medical products, which are disseminated to over 150 countries, while also supporting vaccine developers and manufacturers of COVID-19 therapies during this crisis.

 According to the World Health Organization, WHO, Africa accounts for around 42% of the world’s cases of fake and counterfeit drugs.
 How is USP helping towards solving this obvious challenge, especially in line with its vision of a world in which all have access to high quality, safe and beneficial medicine and foods?